 According to researchers from the School of Medicine at Washington University in St. Louis, in contrast to conventional phototherapy, a new way to fight cancer targets tumor cells that have spread deep inside the body.

 New research, light used as part of conventional methods of cancer treatment to detect metastatic tumors affects the light-sensitive drugs.
 A study shows that when such drugs attacking cancer cells, the light-sensitive drug produces toxic free radicals that kill tumor cells.
-Scientists have shown that this technique works effectively in mice with multiple myeloma, cancer of leukocytes and aggressive metastatic breast cancer.
+Scientists have shown that this technique works effectively in mice with multiple myeloma, cancer and breast leukocytes aggressive metastatic cancer.

 The work is published online in Nature Communications.

 The technology uses a chemotherapeutic drug, called titanocenes.
-The titanocene was not effective as a chemotherapeutic agent in clinical trials, even at relatively high doses.
+As the titanocene was not a chemotherapeutic agent effective in clinical trials, even at relatively high doses.
 But when exposed to light radiation titanocene generates reactive particles that are toxic to even low doses of cells.

 The researchers placed the lowest dose titanocene into nanoparticles, which were aimed at proteins located on the surface of cancer cells.
 They found that when the nanoparticles are in contact with cancer cells, their membranes fuse together to release the titanocene into the cells.
 The new method is less toxic than standard chemotherapy.
 Studies show that the body gets rid of titanocene through the liver.